seanenck/vfu/README.md

 3. Run the following (assuming `vfu` has already been built and is PATH and all the specified files are in the current directory)...
 4. Create the JSON configuration file (see `examples/` as a starting place)
 5. Run `vfu --config <file>.json`

+### GUI

+There is a simple GUI variant of the same `vfu` code that can be built and used via `make bundle` (and then `make install` or manually copying the output release files to `/Applications`).
+This functionality allows for attaching an actual virtio graphics setup to a VM configuration